leobix/mban22_software_tools/Orientation/README.md

 3. Create and download an Academic License to use the software [`here`](https://www.gurobi.com/downloads/end-user-license-agreement-academic/).
 4. Use the license file to activate the Gurobi software that you installed.
 Follow the instructions on the license page to run the grbgetkey command. **Note that you must be connected to the MIT SECURE network to do this.** If you are not on campus, please move on to the next section (IJulia) and come back to this step later.

 A summary of the Gurobi installation/activation process is available [`here`](https://www.gurobi.com/academia/academic-program-and-licenses/) and detailed installation instructions are available [`here`](https://www.gurobi.com/documentation/quickstart.html).
-If you get stuck trying to follow these instructions, please email `mban-orientation-2019@mit.edu` for assistance.
+If you get stuck trying to follow these instructions, please email us for assistance.

 After installing Gurobi, we need to add a Julia package called "Gurobi" that allows Julia to communicate with the Gurobi software.
 Run the following lines in your Julia window:
 ```julia